Skip to content

 Linguistic Sabotage

-The unconscious act of using specific words (like “can’t” or “but”) that undermine one’s own goals.
+The unconscious act of using words that undermine one’s own goals.

 Lingering Awareness